The most powerful good luck charms are objects that protect their wearer from bad luck, evil spirits, or strange influences such as the evil eye.

 In the Buddhist tradition, the tree of life is also the tree under which Buddha attained enlightenment (bodhi), a religious ficus.

-Carrying the tree of life as a lucky charm gives you the strength to achieve success in your personal and professional life and to face the difficulties of everyday life.
+Carrying the tree of life as a lucky charm gives you the strength to succeed in your personal and professional life and face everyday life’s difficulties.